|Season (13 May 2023 - 24 June 2023)

 If you have any allergies or special needs we should know about, please specify this in the comments field when booking.
 Book at least 48 hours in advance for special needs.

-Your email confirmation is your ticket.
-Please bring the confirmation as proof of payment when boarding.
+Your email confirmation of a booked table is your ticket to the boat.
+Please bring the confirmation as proof of booking when boarding.

-If you have booked with a discount for the Bergen Card, a valid Bergen Card must be displayed in the restaurant.
+If you have purchased a Bergen Card you are eligible for a discount, the valid Bergen Card must be displayed in the restaurant.

 Prices may be subject to change.